Mr. Alex Cyran - 6th Grade Polynesian Music

 Daily Required Materials:

 The Home-School Notebook provides regular two-way communication between parents/guardians and each teacher.
-Teachers write short notes, as needed, usually at the bottom of the column for the day.
-Please look for these teacher notes as you monitor what your child writes in each period block.
+Your child’s teachers write short notes, as needed, usually at the bottom of the column for the day.
+Please look for any of these notes as you monitor what your child writes in each period block.
 You may also write notes to a teacher here, or reply to a teacher’s note to you.
 By keeping in communication with your child’s teachers you will be helping your child have a positive experience at Kea‘au Middle School.

 Grading and Assessment: